 Federal Direct Loan Program—The Federal Direct Loan is a funding source for students enrolled at least half time (6 credits or more) and is made available to students through the U.S. Department of Education.
 Direct Loans are either subsidized or unsubsidized.
 A subsidized loan is awarded on the basis of financial need.
 If a student qualifies for a subsidized loan the Federal government pays interest on the loan while the student continues to be enrolled at least half-time up to Federal Subsidized Usage Limit Amount.
 An unsubsidized loan is an additional resource, not awarded on the basis of need.
 Once disbursed, students receiving an unsubsidized loan are responsible for the accruing interest from the time the loan is disbursed until it is paid in full.
 Borrowers may choose to pay the interest or allow it to accumulate.
 If allowed to accrue, the interest will be capitalized—added to the principal amount—and will increase the amount to be repaid.

 Nursing Loan—The Nursing loan is funded through the Department of Health and Human Services.
-It is available on a funds available basis through PCC.
-If you have questions about the Nursing Loan, contact OCCC’s Financial Aid Specialist.
-At this time, OCCC cannot guarantee nursing loans will be available for the 2020-21 academic year.
+It is available on a funds available basis.
+If you have questions about the Nursing Loan, contact OCCC’s Financial Aid Manager.

 Students loan amounts are limited annually and cumulatively by Federal regulations.
 Students are prohibited from borrowing more than their cost of attendance minus any other financial aid and scholarships received.